FortiNAC-F

 If FortiNAC is left unchecked and not properly monitored, it can result in performance issues or worse: the System becoming unresponsive, leading to a self-inflicted Denial of Service.

 Examples could be SSH/SNMP/REST API failures against network devices or service connectors, which will consume FortiNAC CPU time and memory usage.
-This will results in delays for specific features such as Polling or VLAN changes.
+This will result in delays for specific features such as Polling or VLAN changes.

-In large deployments, network administrator in branch offices might remove devices or make changes to the network without informing FortiNAC Administrators.
-FortiNAC will still keep polling and requesting information from those Network inventory devices as long as they are added in the Database.
+FortiNAC will still keep polling and requesting information from those Network inventory devices as long as they are added to the Database.

 The following article provides the steps to identify such issues and resolve performance issues: